LOYOLA UNIVERSITY CHICAGO

 Teacher candidates (students) will develop, teach, and reflect upon content area writing lessons that address the stages of the writing process, incorporate the use of technology and include support for writers with diverse skills throughout the writing process

-TLSC 231 Integrated Teaching/Learning Science & Writing in Elementary Grades (3 Credit Hours)
+TLSC 231 Teaching Science/Writing in Elem and Middle Grades (3 Credit Hours)

 Pre-requisites: TLSC 210, TLSC 221, TLSC 222, Co-requisite TLSC 232; Minimum grade of "C"; Restricted to ELMS-BSED, SPED-BSED, BILI-BSED majors